jstnmthw/hlstatsnext/docs/DEVELOPMENT_BEST_PRACTICES.md

 - RabbitMQ: More complex, overkill for our needs
 - AWS SQS: Vendor lock-in, higher latency
-- In-memory queue: No persistence, single point of failure
+- In-memory queue: No persistence, a single point of failure
 ```

 ---